These fans are high speed PWM controlled and are prone to fail over time.

 | Location of the fans on the motherboard, fan 1 to the left, fan 8 to the right |

-Fortunately changing the fans is a quite simple business, however I strongly suggest to follow this SPECIFIC procedure to avoid problems :
+Changing the fans is a quite simple operation, however I strongly suggest to follow this SPECIFIC procedure to avoid problems :

 - Shut down the server